RubenPants/Toledo-Lecture-Downloader/README.md

 ## Download Lectures
 To download your lecture you first need to do the following steps:
-1. Open the lecture inside a new tab by clicking on the icon indicated in the figure below.
-Please do not start the lecture yet! <br/>
+1. Open the lecture inside a new tab by clicking on the icon indicated in the figure below. <br/>
 ![new tab image](https://raw.githubusercontent.com/RubenPants/Toledo-Lecture-Downloader/master/img/new_tab.JPG)

-2. Open *developer tools* in the new tab you just opened (the tab the lecture is in). *Developer tools* can be opened by going to your tab- settings, or pressing F12 in chrome. <br/>
+2. Open *developer tools* in the new tab you just opened (the tab the lecture is in).
+You can open *Developer tools* by going to your tab- settings, or pressing F12 in chrome. <br/>
 ![developer tools](https://raw.githubusercontent.com/RubenPants/Toledo-Lecture-Downloader/master/img/dev_tools.png)

-3. Once developer options is opened you have to go to the *network* section.
+3. Once developer, go to the *network* section.
 After you did this, you can play the lecture video.
-HTTP- request normally will start coming in (no worries, most of them are irrelevant for our purpose).
+Video-segments start to occur as highlighted in the image below.
+Don't mind the bloat of messages, only the *seg-* messages are relevant to download the lecture.
 If nothing happens, please refresh the tab (press CTRL+R). <br/>
 ![network pane](https://raw.githubusercontent.com/RubenPants/Toledo-Lecture-Downloader/master/img/network.JPG)